-An inpatient treatment center that is skilled at treating individuals who engage in self-harm is one of the most effective treatment options.
+An inpatient treatment center or hospital that is skilled at treating individuals who engage in self-harm is one of the most effective treatment options.
 Inpatient care allows you to escape the problems and worries of your daily life and truly focus on your recovery.
 Additionally, an inpatient center will allow you to recover while keeping you safe and free from harm.
 In an inpatient treatment program at a hospital or treatment center, you will be involved in a number of different treatment techniques, such as individual, group, and family therapy, all designed to help get to the root of the development of your self-harm.

 Highland Ridge Hospital sees every teen, adult, and older adult who comes to us for help as a unique individual who requires compassionate, individualized care.
-Each patient is seen as a whole person beyond a constellation of symptoms.
+Each patient at our treatment center is seen as a whole person beyond a constellation of symptoms.
 We aim to be a safe haven of treatment and recovery for people who struggle with mental health disorders and self-harming behaviors.
-Our staff is well versed in our core values: care, compassion, concern, and competence.
+Our treatment center’s staff is well versed in our core values: care, compassion, concern, and competence.
 You will see our dedication in every interaction we have with you.

 Treatment Approaches for Suicidal Ideation at Highland Ridge Hospital